Introduction

 Learning Objectives

-3A-DA-09– Students will translate between data representations, specifically converting vectors to positions in the game world.
+3A-DA-09 | – Students will translate between data representations, specifically converting vectors to positions in the game world. |

-– Students will visualize a game idea through the medium of a Unity application.
+3A-DA-11 | – Students will be tasked with creating an interactive game for entertainment purposes. – Students will visualize a game idea through the medium of a Unity application. |

-3A-AP-13– Students will prototype a video game using the skills gained throughout the milestone.
+3A-AP-13 | – Students will prototype a video game using the skills gained throughout the milestone. |

-3A-AP-19– Students will use iterative design and feedback from themselves and their peers to improve their games.
+3A-AP-19 | – Students will use iterative design and feedback from themselves and their peers to improve their games. |

 A full list of standards compiled by Unity (aligned with ISTA and other Unity credentials) can be found here.